cgtuebingen/praktikum-ws16-funfair/README.md

 **dev**: latest working version that becomes 'master' at some point

-**feature-branches**: used for developing specific features; will be merged into dev upon completion
+**feature-branches**: used for developing specific features; will be merged into 'dev' upon completion

 Issues und Project - Tabs